dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 However, the evidence compels me to disagree with the implication of her first rhetorical question.
 My answers to her questions are:

-* yes, people are demonstrably walking away from Rx because of this
+* yes, people have already walked away from Rx because of this
 * yes, even in 2023 (and still in 2025 for that matter)
 * no